bbengfort/cloudscope/fixtures/consistency_report.md

 Both distance metrics are normalized to the space between 0 and 1, where 0 is identical.
 Note that the pairwise metrics are presented as a square array of distances where the lower-left triangle is Jaccard distance and the upper right triangle is Levenshtein distance (the diagonal will always be zero).

+### Version History Metrics

+Analysis of the version history tree is intended to go beyond a simple count of forks.
+Instead, we hope to measure "branchiness", that is the deviation from a sequential ordering for each version, taking into account branch length to study the impact of forks, not just their existence.

+The current mechanism to compute "branchiness" is the average depth of each leaf node from the root, normalized by the number of nodes in the tree.
+The idea was taht a sequential version tree would have a "branchiness" of 1, while any forks of any length would result in a lower branchiness.
+E.g. a fork with 2 equal length branches would have a "branchiness" of 0.5 and the worst case scenario, all versions forked from the root would have a "branchiness" approaching zero.

+Unfortunately due to the disconnectedness of the version trees, this approach does not appear to be working as intended; more discussion required.

 ## Consistency Results

 In this section, we present the consistency validation reports for the following consistency/replication models: